-— This is granddad's aluminum spoon; he cut the hole himself in order to let soap bubbles through when my brother Dima was still small.
-He did it with some kind of saw, I'm not sure what it's called – I didn't even understand why he had done it (...)
-This is his favourite spoon, it's the only one like it we have, not tin but aluminum.
-The rest of it is completely ordinary, mum had decided a long time ago to chuck it out, but Dima loved it.
-I don't know, if he'd broken another spoon, maybe my mum would've told him off, but this one, maybe it was easier to cut, I don't know (...)
-Anyway, it was interesting for him.
-There were always tools lying in a special box in the corridor, he always kept it tidy, was very careful with it like.
-He always yelled at us if we took something and then put it back in the wrong place.
+— This is granddad's aluminum spoon.
+He cut the hole in it himself to blow soap bubbles when my brother Dima was still small.
+He did it with some kind of saw for metal… I'm not sure what it's called – I didn't even understand why he had done it (...)
+This was his favorite spoon.
+It's the only one like it we had, not tin but aluminum.
+The rest of them are completely ordinary.
+Mom had wanted for a long time to chuck it out, but he loved it.
+I don't know, maybe if he'd ruined a different spoon mom would have chewed him out, but this one — maybe it was easier to cut, I don't know (...)
+And it was interesting for him.
+There were always tools lying in a special box in the hallway.
+He always kept it tidy and was very careful with it.
+He would yell at us if we took something and then put it back in the wrong place.
 But mom was the one who fed us.
 Our mom is...
-She's a theatre director, well, not actually in a theatre, she, like, she worked with kids, it was her own thing.
-But well, like, anyway, she's a talented person.
-She told him fairy tales, growled, barked, mewed, made strange faces, and he laughed and, of course, ate with pleasure, it was easy to feed (...)
-But other times, there was nothing doing, it dragged on for hours, everyone was fed up.
-Grandpa came in, we lived with him like, he came in with some mug and banged on it with a spoon, and started stirring stuff in there.
+She's a theater director.
+Well, not actually in a theater.
+She, um, worked with kids in a studio.
+It was her own thing.
+Well, she's a talented person, let's just say that.
+She would tell him fairy tales, growl, bark, meow, make strange faces.
+And he laughed and, of course, ate with pleasure.
+He was usually pretty easy to feed (...)
+But sometimes he would be very naughty and yell so loudly… It could drag on for hours… everyone got fed up.
+Then Grandpa would come in — we lived with him — he would come in with some mug and bang on it with a spoon, or start stirring stuff in there with it.
 This immediately attracted the kid's attention.
-He stirred and stirred, then pulled out the spoon and started blowing soap bubbles.
-Then little Dima was taken aback, he'd never seen any cutlery like that before.
+He stirred and stirred, and then pulled out the spoon and started blowing soap bubbles.
+And this of course took little Dima aback.
+He'd never seen any cutlery like that before.